UTDallasEPICS/CACCC_OnlineForm/README.md

 Things to do website:
 	1. Final checks.
 	2. Make the website work at CACCC.
 Start doing this right after setup.
-		*Should be able to access website from tablet at site.
+		1.Should be able to access website from tablet at site.
-		*Idea is to use 'computer ip':81/wordpress.
+		2.Idea is to use 'computer ip':81/wordpress.
 Is how to get to the website from the same network.
 It should work if:
 			1. Both tablet and computer/server is on same (wifi)network.
 			2. from tablet url type 'computer ip':81 and it should take you to website.
 	3. .bat file to restart server if power goes down.
-		*Ask Advisor for 2 and 3.
+		1. Ask Advisor for 2 and 3.
-		*Get Started soon after setting up.
+		2. Get Started soon after setting up.
 	4. Need to write some php code to make submit button send form csv directly to python converter and making that automatic.